 Is anything closed as part of the maintenance work at Cressing Temple Barns?

-No, the buildings, including the 13th century Wheat and Barley barns, are open to the public during normal visiting hours.
-However, visitors should be aware that the fabric coverings, which have been installed as part of ongoing maintenance work, will mean that much of the iconic timber structure of the barns is currently obscured from view.
+Visitors should also be aware that the fabric coverings, which have been installed as part of ongoing maintenance work, will mean that much of the iconic timber structure of the barns is currently obscured from view.